jbk2/ubuntu-setup-deploy/README.md

 This repo contains scripts for auto set up of and deployment to a Linux Debian Ubuntu distribution, to carry out the following:

+- the script ssh's into the remote server instance to set it up, to do so it needs:
+  - your private ssh key path to be populated into

 - on running the ./setup.sh executable script file:
   - ssh's in as 'ubuntu' into the remote server.
   - creates a user (recommend naming user as 'deploy') with sudo & no password-all privelidges.